skip navigation

 ball.

-Speakers rarely use more than three or four adjectives before a noun unless they are trying to be very descriptive.
+Speakers rarely use more than three or four adjectives before a noun unless they are trying to give a very detailed description.

 *Nominal modifiers (Noun Modifiers or -ing modifiers) may usually be restated as a prepositional phrase: for hunting, for girls, by Sanrio ©, by Swiss Army © (a post-nominal prep. phrase).